nickyhajal/world-domination-summit/_content/academies.md

 In the session you'll play, collaborate, tell stories, get some free cool stuff, work with strangers, and let go a bit, which is always a good thing.
 This is a great session to get help with something that you are currently working on, and have a ridiculously good time!

 		<h4>About Gary Hirsch</h4>
-		Gary Hirsch is an artist, illustrator, improviser, and co-founder of On Your Feet—a consultancy that collides improv with business to help companies relate, create and collaborate, all while having a ridiculously good time.
+		Gary Hirsch is a collaboration junkie and the co-founder of [On Your Feet](http://oyf.com), a consultancy that uses improvisation and other interactive methods to help organizations generate new ideas, collaborate, engage audiences and walk their talk.
+After improv, Gary’s second love is art making, which is rooted in collaboration as well.
+Currently he is obsessed with making and launching thousands of small hand-painted domino robots into the world to see what will happen.
+Story telling, improvisation, and doodling are all inter-related for Gary, when he’s doing any of these there are never enough hours in the day.
 	</div>
 </div>
 <div class="collapsable-box collapsable-box-closed">